# #

 The 40-page narrative by the local administrator begins with the Ivory Coast governor announcing emancipation in two northern centers with large slave populations.
-He travels from the coast during the rainy season, which shows that the order comes from Paris.
+He travels from the coast during the rainy season, proof that the order comes from Paris.

 At first slaves do not believe that they are free, but when a few slip away and nothing happens, the exodus snowballs.
 Almost all the captives leave, some to villages that often no longer exist, others with no idea where to go.

-The economy of the administrator's entire district collapses within weeks.
+The economy of the administrator's district collapses within weeks.

 -- Rapport du Capitaine Schiffer, October 1907, Dabakala archives